piratf/python/BackupThat/readme.md

 ---

-the `bak` folder was only for test, there are some generated output file built when testing. don't care about those files.

 ####Usage:
 Open the settings.txt file.
 (It's saved with utf-8 encoding, notepad on windows might have "BOM head" but it's still ok)